-The Corona pandemic is a global trauma that has cost millions of lives and left no one unaffected.
-The world of businesses has of course been fundamentally affected as well with mega trends being massively accelerated by the global population adapting to lock-downs and regulations put in place to get the pandemic under control.
+The Coronavirus pandemic is a global trauma that has cost millions of lives and left no one unaffected.
+The business world has of course been fundamentally affected with mega trends massively accelerated by the global population adapting to lockdowns and regulations put in place to get the pandemic under control.

-Still, the pandemic has challenged us in finding new ways of working and of taking care of our employees.
+Still, the pandemic has challenged us to find new ways of working and of taking care of our employees.
 Remote origami, painting, yoga, gym sessions, virtual lunches, mindfulness, pub quizzes and other activities have replaced office gatherings.
-This has been especially important for the 50% of the Kognity team that has relocated to Sweden to join Kognity, not having been able to travel to see friends and family in their home countries during the pandemic.
+This has been especially important for the 50% of the Kognity team that have relocated to Sweden to join Kognity and have not been able to travel to see friends and family in their home countries during the pandemic.
 While this only goes so far in breaking the feeling of isolation, we are set on doing what we can to maintain our strong company culture and make sure all Kognites feel cared for.

-Kognity’s vision is to radically improve learning for the world’s 1.5 billion students and since improving education globally can’t wait, all Kognites work incredibly hard to realise the vision as soon as we can.
-On top of that, most people work more hours when being remote, and have challenges switching off from work, adding to the challenges already presented by offices being closed and travelling being banned.
+Kognity’s vision is to radically improve learning for the world’s 1.5 billion students, and since improving education globally can’t wait, all Kognites are working incredibly hard to realise the vision as soon as we can.
+On top of that, most people work more hours when remote, often finding it difficult to switch off from work, which adds to the challenges already presented by offices being closed and travelling being banned.

-As a symbolic, but important, gesture to help Kognites recover, we are on Monday April 19 taking a full-day off to recharge – no Slack, no emails and no phone calls.
-There is no agenda, no musts.
-Improving global education will just have to wait.
-One day.
-On April 20 we continue our journey towards radically improved learning for the world’s 1.5 billion students.
+As a symbolic, but important, gesture to help Kognites recover; on Monday April 19th we are taking a full day off to recharge – no Slack, no emails and no phone calls.
+There is no agenda, and no musts; improving global education will just have to wait one day.
+Then on April 20th, we will continue our journey towards radically improved learning for the world’s 1.5 billion students once more.